hvcooley/Java_Work/AdventureChallenge/README.md

-A coding challenge exercise to practice HashMaps in the form of a small game where you can select to travel to different locations.
+A coding challenge exercise to practice HashMaps -Small game where you can select to travel to different locations.